James Cromwell: Career

-Cromwell's role as newspaper tycoon William Randolph Hearst in the television film RKO 281 earned him an Emmy Award nomination for Outstanding Supporting Actor in a Television Movie.
+Cromwell's role as newspaper tycoon William Randolph Hearst in the television film RKO 281 (1999) earned him an Emmy Award nomination for Outstanding Supporting Actor in a Television Movie.
 The following year, he received his second Emmy Award nomination for playing Bishop Lionel Stewart on the NBC medical drama series ER.
-In 2004, he guest-starred as former President D. Wire Newman in The West Wing episode "The Stormy Present".
+In 2003, he appeared in the HBO miniseries Angels in America.
+In 2004, he guest-starred as former president D. Wire Newman in The West Wing episode "The Stormy Present".
 From 2003 to 2005, Cromwell played George Sibley in the HBO drama series Six Feet Under, which earned him his third Emmy Award nomination in 2003.
 Along with the rest of his castmates, he was also nominated for two Screen Actors Guild Awards for Best Ensemble in a Drama Series in 2005 and 2006.
 The following year, Cromwell played Prince Philip, Duke of Edinburgh in The Queen (2006), that earned Helen Mirren an Academy Award for Best Actress.
-He also guest starred as Phillip Bauer, father of lead character Jack, in the sixth season of the Fox thriller drama series 24.
+He also guest-starred as Phillip Bauer, father of lead character Jack, in the sixth season of the Fox thriller drama series 24.

 In October 2007, Cromwell played the lead role of James Tyrone Sr. in the Druid Theatre Company's production of Eugene O'Neill's Long Day's Journey into Night, at the Gaiety in Dublin as part of the Ulster Bank Dublin Theatre Festival's 50th Anniversary.
 That same year he received the King Vidor Memorial Award from the San Luis Obispo International Film Festival for his artistic achievements in film.
+He also starred as Captain George Stacy in Sam Raimi's Spider-Man 3 (2007).
 Cromwell played George H. W. Bush in Oliver Stone's W. (2008), that chronicles the rise to power of Bush's son up until the 2003 invasion of Iraq.
-Cromwell also provided the voice of the main villain Professor Robert Callaghan/Yokai in the Disney movie Big Hero 6.